Puppies under three weeks are going to need your help to go to the bathroom. This is how you do it.

 The pee should turn the cotton ball a light yellow.
 If it appears dark yellow, orange or has a honey-like consistency, he’s dehydrated and you need to add more water to the formula.

 The poo should be about the consistency of toothpaste and look yellowish to brown.
 He may not poop every time you stimulate him.
 Don’t panic if he misses a time or two.
 Runny or watery stool needs to be watched closely.
 Puppies dehydrate very quickly with the runs.
 If he becomes dehydrated, your vet might need to give him fluids under his skin.

-- If she doesn’t poop for 48 hours, or begins to act weak or lethargic, or vomits call your veterinarian.
+If he develops diarrhea, or fails to poop for 48 hours, if his pee or poop looks odd, or he begins to act weak or lethargic, or begins to vomit, contact your vet immediately.